-A: A consumption limit of two meals per month of largemouth bass and freshwater drum has been recommended.
+A: A consumption limit of two meals per month of largemouth bass has been recommended.
 Each meal should not exceed eight ounces for adults or four ounces for children under twelve (12) years old.
-Women who are of childbearing age, who are or who might become pregnant, or who are nursing, should not consume freshwater drum or largemouth bass from Hills Lake.
+Women who are nursing, pregnant, or who may become pregnant should not consume largemouth bass from Lake Madisonville.
 No limitations were recommended for other species.